Best Unicode Fonts for Discord Usernames and Bios

 Discord renders all Unicode characters, meaning stylized text created with a Unicode font generator displays correctly for everyone in the server — no special settings or installs needed on their end.

 The styled text is just characters. 𝔊𝔬𝔱𝔥𝔦𝔠 letters aren't a font — they're individual Unicode characters that happen to look like a gothic typeface.
+Because they're standard Unicode, every device that can render Discord can render them.

 Best Font Styles for Discord Usernames